 Open and accountable public budgeting is at the center of democratic practice and equity and is the first place we should look for ways to strengthen the interaction between governments and citizens.
-Ensuring that the budgeting process is characterized by high levels of transparency, appropriate checks and balances, and opportunities for public participation is key to stemming the decline in confidence in government and representative democracy.
+Ensuring that the budgeting process is characterised by high levels of transparency, appropriate checks and balances, and opportunities for public participation is key to stemming the decline in confidence in government and representative democracy.

-The opportunity presented here is a key one for Open Knowledge International.
+The opportunity presented here is a key one for Open Knowledge Foundation.
 How can we utilise design and technology to allow citizens to gain as much useful insight as possible from published Open Data and do so in a way which allows for the individual to navigate their own way though the data to inform and gain insight which can be used to hold governments to account and open up ways of thinking about problems in new ways?